 How do I become a referee?

 For up-to-date information about referee classes and certifications, please visit the Referee Corner on this website.
-You can also contact Stan Smith directly at email@example.com.
+You can also contact Stan Smith directly by clicking here.

 Where can I find the most up-to-date information about the club?